loremendez/scATAC/README.md

 4. Install packages for motif and transcription factor analysis:
 `BiocManager::install(c("motifmatchr", "TFBSTools", "JASPAR2020", "chromVAR"))`<br>

-For this step, agree to downgrade packages if necessary:
+For the following steps, agree to downgrade packages if necessary:

 5. Install monocle3 for trajectory analysis:
 with conda: `conda install -c bioconda r-monocle3`